Dedication of the Saratoga Springs Utah Temple

 On April 2, 2017, President Thomas S. Monson announced plans to construct the Saratoga Springs temple during April 2017 general conference.
 On Oct.
 19, 2019, Elder Craig C. Christensen, a General Authority Seventy and president of the Utah Area, presided over the groundbreaking ceremony and offered the dedicatory prayer.

 A media day was held on Monday, April 10, 2023, to start off the open house period.
 On the following day, April 11, private sessions were also held for invited guests to attend.
-The public open house started on Saturday, April 15, 2023, and will last until July 8, 2023, excluding Sundays.
+The public open house started on Saturday, April 15, 2023, and lasted until July 8, 2023, excluding Sundays.

 The temple was dedicated by President Henry B. Eyring, second counselor in the First Presidency, on Aug.
 13, 2023.